 In a later book, Children of Dune, spitting could also be interpreted as a mortal insult, implying that you weren't worth any more water than that/that you were so offensive in the spitter's sight that they were willing to waste precious water to insult you.
 One assumes they figure out the difference between the two gestures by how angry the spitter seems to be.

-In the Sword of Truth books there is a tribe of mudpeople who greet each other by punching to demonstrate strength.
-And Richard is foreverafter known as "Richard with the Temper" after knocking out the mudperson who greeted him before he knew the custom.
+In the Sword of Truth books there is a tribe called Mud People who greet each other by punching as a sign of respect to the other's strength.
+And Richard is foreverafter known as "Richard with the Temper" after knocking down the Mud Person who greeted him (the custom was just explained to him, and he didn't know what would be a proper punch).
+It was considered a sign of great respect.

-It's noted that they're pragmatic about it - with their elders, it's a symbolic tap to the shoulder, but between warriors, they try to knock each others's teeth out.
+It's noted that they're pragmatic about it - within the village, it's a symbolic slap on the cheek, but when warriors meet outside the village (or there is another special occasion), they try to knock each other's teeth out.

 Happens every now and then in The Wheel of Time.
 Most of the time it's the Aiel culture that gets compared to the Western, but we also see comparison between Western/Seanchan cultures, Western/Ogier cultures, and different cultures within the big "Western" block.